 Vietnam can be divided into three different regions, each with a different history, culture and climate.
 Many believe Northern Vietnam to be among the most beautiful places in the world.
 Hanoi is ancient, with architecture going back to a time when it was a part of China.
 You will find incomparable shopping and dining in this cosmopolitan city.
 The World Heritage site of Halong Bay just a few hours from Hanoi is one of the most spectacular places to see in Asia.

 Further south, the ancient capital of Hue is full of history, while equally ancient Hoi An is charming, mostly unspoiled, and has one of the best beaches in Asia.

 Southern Vietnam offers a lot of diversity.
 Stylish, fun-loving Ho Chi Minh City (Saigon) is the country's economic capital.
 From there you can visit the sleepy French hill station town of Dalat and enjoy a year 'round tropical Mui Ne beach resort near Phan Thiet.

 Purple Dragon offers all-inclusive vacation programs and unique side trips designed to help first-time visitors get acquainted with incredible Vietnam and help return guests peel back the layers of places they want to see again.
 Creating the perfect adventure could not be easier!
-Our packages are all modular.
-Choose a destination and arrive any day.
+Choose your destinations and arrive any day.
 Add any extra sightseeing you like and your trip is tailor-made to suit your own schedule, tastes and budget.
-Your private tour includes personal guides, so you'll never be herded around on a bus with 40 strangers.
-Although we have already chosen the optimum amount of time to visit each place, you can extend your stay in any of our destinations.
-We use only LGBT-friendly hotels, of course, so you will not be subjected to scrutiny at the reception desk during your vacation in Vietnam.
+Your private tour includes personal guides, private transportation and gay-friendly hotels.

 It is easy to spend two weeks or more exploring Vietnam.
 If you have a week or less, however, and have never visited Vietnam, combining Saigon, Hanoi and Halong Bay is the best way to see and do the most.